jedp/lang-2d/README.md

   Note that the stack contains ints, not bytes, so you have to mask and shift the byte you want using stack arithmetic.

+  The `[dx] [dy]` vector leaves open the possibility that you could read/write at odd angles and extents, potentially bouncing off the wall upon reaching the edge of the room.
+My interpreter doesn't handle this in a well-defined way.
+It's one more thing you could take in a creative direction.

 - A comment character `;` that means "ignore everything from here to the right edge".
-(They have the downside of bloating the input size, which will have consequences in the future, but for now let's just live with it.)
+These programs are still not easy for me to read quickly, so I wanted to be able to leave comments.
+The downside is that the comment text bloats the input size.
+This will have consequences in the future, but for now let's just live with it.

-With this, we can evaluate the following room with two concurrently executing
+With this, and ignoring the idea of collisions (blocking? resource contention?) we can evaluate the following room with two concurrently executing robots:
-robots:

 - [Test Room 4](TEST_ROOM_4.txt)